matthewc0913/sep10-freedom-project/blog/entry07.md

 I had to learn how to manage time going through my presentations.
 I have to know how much time I have spent on each slide or section.
 How much longer my presentation is and how much longer I want the presentation to go for.
 So I have to know time management to get through my presentations without any problems.

 ### Attention to detail
+To have a successful presentation you have to have attention to detail.
+You have to know what your saying and talking about.
+If people asks you questions you need to know the answer.
+So you have to pay every single attention to detail to look like you know what your talking about.
+You have to know whats on the slides, you have to know what people want to hear and you have to pay attention to what you are saying.
+This is why I learned the skill: Attention to detail.

 ## Next Steps